asimihsan/ezmempass/README.md

 -   Install Jetbrains Toolbox.
 Then within that install
     -   Android Studio
     -   (optional, costs money) CLion
+-   Launch Android Studio, and install the Android SDK.
 -   Install Flutter to the `$HOME/flutter` directory (your home directory): https://flutter.dev/docs/get-started/install
 -   Ensure `flutter doctor` eventually runs without warnings or errors, follow its instructions.
+-   Set up the Android NDK
+    -   Download the ZIP file from https://developer.android.com/ndk/downloads/
+    -   When you run `flutter doctor -v`, you will find out where the Android SDK is.
+For me it's at `/Users/asimi/Library/Android/sdk`
+    -   Extract the ZIP file to a folder into a `ndk-bundle` subfolder, e.g. `/Users/asimi/Library/Android/sdk/ndk-bundle`
+    -   Update your shell config e.g. `~/.zshrc` to include `export NDK_HOME=$HOME/Library/Android/sdk/ndk-bundle`, the path to your `ndk-bundle`
 -   Install Rust: https://www.rust-lang.org/tools/install
 -   Install the `cargo-lipo` Rust crate that lets you build Rust libraries for iOS: